We left the b’n’b after a quite terrible English breakfast.

-We walk around the town once more, drink some more tea, and while it still seems a wholly freakish place, the joke is starting to wear thin.
+We leave, walk around the town once more, drink some more tea, and while it still seems a wholly freakish place, the joke is starting to wear thin.

 Shall we carry on Northwards?
 We discuss what lies beyond Blackpool and Passepartout tells me that one of the only places in Britain that she has seen already is the Lake District.

 As she has already been there, and we’ve only just seen lakes and (bigger) mountains in Snowdonia and, more conclusively for me, as she went there with an ex Greek boyfriend, we decide to head south.
 Back towards the direction of Liverpool.

 We had talked before of seeing Anthony Gormley’s ‘Another Place’, the life-size iron cast figures (of Gormley himself) dotted intriguingly, incongruously, on an off-the-beaten-track beach near Crosby, so we head for there.

 I check the published times of high tides and with the adopted style of some old salty, bearded, seafarer deduce with pin-point accuracy, that we only have a few hours before the statues will be totally submerged.